Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

-Choccollatte is home to delicious homemade chocolate delights, including, their famous Pecan English Toffee.
-They also have gelato, bonbons, and several chocolate-dipped items like Twinkies, pretzels, and more!
+Choccollatte is home to delicious homemade chocolate delights, including their famous Pecan English Toffee.
+They also have gelato, bonbons, and chocolate-dipped items like Twinkies, pretzels, and more!

-While visiting, be sure to go into their adjoining store, Third Street Treasures.
+While visiting, go into their adjoining store, Third Street Treasures.
 Here you will find all sorts of cute treasures for your home!

 OH SO YUMMY!

 OH SO YUMMY! houses a great assortment of Texas-made food products.
 Here you can find gourmet pickles, an assortment of jams and jellies, jerky, honey, and so much more.